Somewhere in between the excitement of the beginning and the glamour of the finish line lies the murky messy middle.

-But today I was talking to a dear friend in France (OK we are SO lucky to be able to use the internet to communicate with loved ones anywhere!) – but I realised I have always kept France as my ‘escape plan’ from Australia.
+I was talking to a dear friend in France (and I’m acutely aware that having the internet to communicate with loved ones is a huge blessing, but technology can’t replace hugs!) – and I realised I have always kept France as my ‘escape plan’ from Australia.
 When our macho footy culture gets too much I’ve always kept that secret dream in my pocket to plan for and return to: that I could move to France for 3 months or 6, that I could visit each year, at least, and keep that part of myself alive.

 But honestly, I just can’t see when we will be able to travel anymore.
-It’s not just whether or not we’re allowed – I don’t know if or when I will want to travel again.
+It’s not just whether or not we’re allowed – I don’t know if or when I will WANT to travel again.
+I can’t ‘unsee’ those images of the devastation in Italy, the makeshift morgues in Central Park, and the awareness that Australians overseas are unable to return to the safety of home.
 We are truly in a completely new world – the Special World of this particular dilemma that is living through a global pandemic.
 And that means that there’s no returning to how things were before.
-Can you imagine sitting on a 24 hour flight (that’s what living in Australia means!) and feeling ‘at ease’ about sharing all that air with hundreds of strangers…?
+I’m sad not just for what isn’t possible right now, but what I don’t think will be possible again.
+I don’t think I’ll ever be able to fly in an international flight, sharing the same air as hundreds of passengers, and not be anxious on some level about catching this airborne virus.

 The messy middle is usually before the midpoint reversal